-If your checking account is littered with multiple overdrafts or NSFs (non-sufficient funds) charges, underwriters are likely to conclude that you’re not great at managing your finances.
+If your checking account shows multiple overdrafts or NSFs (non-sufficient funds) charges, underwriters will likely conclude that you’re not managing your finances well.

 Mortgage rule-making agency Freddie Mac says that additional scrutiny is required when bank statements include NSF fees.

-FHA loans require lenders to manually re-approve borrowers with NSFs, even if the borrower has already been approved by a computerized system.
+FHA loans require lenders to manually re-approve mortgage borrowers with NSFs, even if a computerized system has already approved them.

 2. Large, undocumented deposits

-Outsize or irregular bank deposits might indicate that your downpayment, required reserves or closing costs, are coming from an unacceptable source.
+Outsized or irregular bank deposits might indicate that your down payment, required reserves, or closing costs are coming from an unacceptable source.

-A large deposit could also indicate an “illegal” gift.
-A home buyer can’t take help from a party who stands to gain from the transaction — the home seller or real estate agent.
+A large deposit could indicate an illegal gift.
+A home buyer can’t take help from a party who stands to gain from the transaction — like the home seller or real estate agent.

-Fannie Mae’s Selling Guide says, “When bank statements (typically covering the most recent two months) are used, the lender must evaluate large deposits, which are defined as a single deposit that exceeds 50 percent of the total monthly qualifying income for the loan.”
+- Fannie Mae’s Selling Guide says, “When bank statements (typically covering the most recent two months) are used, the lender must evaluate large deposits, defined as a single deposit that exceeds 50% of the total monthly qualifying income for the loan.”

-If you can’t prove that the source of that big deposit is acceptable under the program guidelines, the lender must disregard the funds and use whatever is left to qualify you for the loan.
+If you can’t prove through documentation that the source of a big deposit is acceptable under the loan program’s guidelines, the mortgage lender must disregard the funds and only use verifiable funds to qualify you for the home loan.

 3. Regular payments, irregular activities

 Typically, your credit report will pull in your credit cards, auto loans, student loans, and other debt accounts.
 But some creditors don’t report to the major credit bureaus, such as Equifax or Experian.

-For instance, if you got a private personal or business loan from an individual instead of a bank, those debt details may not show up on your credit report.
+For instance, if you got a private, personal, or business loan from an individual instead of a financial institution, those debt details may not appear on your credit report.

-The monthly $300 automatic payment on your bank statement, however, is likely to alert the lender of a non-disclosed credit account.
+However, the monthly $300 automatic payment on your bank statement will likely alert the lender of a non-disclosed credit account.

-VODs have been used to “get around” bank statement rules for years.
+Some borrowers use VODs to “get around” bank statement rules.
 But don’t count on them to solve the above-mentioned issues.

-Second, depositories are also required to list the account’s average balance.
-That’s likely to expose recent large deposits.
+- Second, depositories also list the account’s average balance.
+That’s likely to expose recent large deposits

 For instance, if the current balance is $10,000 and the two-month average balance is $2,000, there was probably a very recent and substantial deposit.